Finding the Right Mentor: A Guide

 YOUR MENTOR SHOULD BE CONNECTED

-When learning on-the-job, you’re not just learning the skills of recording and producing: you’re getting the opportunity to participate in the actual recording industry.
-Since most jobs in this business come from connections rather than education, it’s important that your mentor have a good network of connections, including artists, other engineers, and even label reps.
-Impress your mentor, and he/she is likely to introduce you to his or her circle of friends.
+When learning on-the-job, you’re not just learning the skills of recording and producing, you’re getting the opportunity to participate in the actual recording industry, and so because of that you’ll be making your own connections.
+Since most jobs in this business come from connections rather than education, it’s important that your mentor has a good network.

 YOUR MENTOR AND YOU SHOULD GET ALONG